skoona/SknServices/README.md

 Each role would be assigned to one or more individuals via the normal assignment method, Domino in our case.
-With the 'ContentProfile.Access.Agency.Commission-RPT' role assigned to a user, and that user having agency '0034' in their user profile, they would be allowed to view/download commission reports for that agency, and all agency in their user profile.
+With the 'ContentProfile.Access.Agency.Commission-RPT' role assigned to a user, and that user having agency '0034' in their user profile options, they would be allowed to view/download commission reports for that agency, and all agency in their user profile.

 Implementations of AccessProfile would be extended to evaluate these entries when accessing secured content.
-Programmatic calls to the AccessProfile will need to include a user's list of assigned agencies for validation of their access privileges.
+Programmatic calls to the AccessProfile will need to include a user's list of assigned agencies (options) for validation of their access privileges.

     AccessControl API Examples:
       boolean_result = AccessProfile.has_access?(user.roles, "Agency/Commission-STMT/0034", user_object.agencies)